mondalsurajit/newgit/README.md

- # Delet and Pop features in Python
+ # Delet and Pop features in Javascript